 With an active review of the lecture notes and course website material, you should have no fear of crashing…

-In 2017 this will be held in periods 4 and 5 on 25 July.
 A make-up exam in case of certified illness is possible but must be requested in a timely manner.
 For any SILS student needing to depart early for study abroad (such as to Australia) arrangements will be made but this must be requested well in advance and documented.
 Early or deferred exams cannot be arranged to accommodate personal lifestyle decisions (such as traveling when plane tickets are cheaper, routine internships, ‘circle’ activities and the like).

 Group Project (35%)

 Final product: A presentation in modified ‘1.5X pecha kucha’ format (30 slides of pre-fixed 20 seconds each = 10 minutes) + ‘a diary of an inquiry’ (format to be explained in more detail later) + ‘summary of findings’.